sytabaresa/kingly/README.md

  graph.
 The library computes a function which implements that machine.
 You use that to drive your interface.
 It integrates easily with any or no framework.
 Tests can be automatically generated.

-Salient features :
+Salient features:

-- **small size** : treeshakeable implementation, down from 8kB
+- **small size**: treeshakeable implementation, down from 8kB
-- **small API** : one function for the state machine, one function for tracing (and one function for the [test generation](https://github.com/brucou/state-transducer-testing) available in a separate package)
+- **small API**: one function for the state machine, one function for tracing (and one function for the [test generation](https://github.com/brucou/state-transducer-testing) available in a separate package)
-- **just a function!** : easy to integrate into any framework
+- **just a function!**: easy to integrate into any framework
-- **[automatic test generation!](https://github.com/brucou/state-transducer-testing)** : write the machine, how to progress from one state to another, and let the computer generate hundreds of tests for you
+- **[automatic test generation!](https://github.com/brucou/state-transducer-testing)**: write the machine, how to progress from one state to another, and let the computer generate hundreds of tests for you

 # Documentation
 All documentation can be accessed in the [dedicated web site](https://brucou.github.io/documentation/).